PatrykWojtiuk/infinityban/README.md

 # InfinityBan
-Minecraft plugin which disable INFINITY enchant on bow
+## Minecraft plugin which disable INFINITY enchant on bow

-Players will cannot enchant bow with infinity enchant.
+Players will cannot use enchant called "infinity" on bow.
 When player will try to do it, he will see title on screen which you can set in config.yml

-Commands:
+## Commands:
-/infinityban reload - this command will reload config.yml
+- /infinityban reload

-Aliases:
+## Aliases:
-/ib
+- /ib

-Permission to reload config.yml: infinityban.op

-**Tested versions: 1.8.8**
+## Permissios
+- infinityban.op

+## Tested versions
+- 1.8.8

-You can download it also from this site: https://www.spigotmc.org/resources/infinityban.83440/
+You can also download it from this site: https://www.spigotmc.org/resources/infinityban.83440/